DukeRobotics/robosub-ros/foxglove/README.md

 ## Local Dependencies
 Shared components and styles are located in the `shared` directory.

-- `theme`: Duke Robotics MUI Theme
+- `theme`: Exports the Duke Robotics MUI Theme
+- `defs`: Exports Foxglove datatype maps and TypeScript interfaces/enums for both ROS 1 and Duke Robotics custom definitions
+- `ros-typescript-generator`: CLI that generates TypeScript interfaces/enums from ROS definitions

 ## Contributing
 ### Creating a New Extension